 Luckombe’s plagiarism was so extensive that Susan M Kroeg was able to write an article about it, but he was not alone in stealing Smith’s work:

 Lixnaw, a bar[ony] now called Clanmaurice. in co Kerry, prov[ince of] Munster, which gives title of baron to the earls of Kerry; the village here of this name being their antient seat; where the castle was erected.
 This seat stands agreeably on the river Brick, which is here cut into several pleasant canals, that adorn its plantations and gardens; the improvements are extensive, most of the vistoes and avenues terminating by different buildings, seats and farm-houses.
 The tide flows up to the gardens. whereby boats of a considerable burden may bring up goods to the bridge near the house; here are two stone bridges over the Brick, the oldest of which was built by Nicholas the 3d baron Lixnaw, who was the first person that made causeways to this place, the land being naturally wet and marshy.
 Lat 52:15, Ion 9:15.

 But enough of this.
-Lixnaw had at least three canals.
-The next map extract shows their junctions.
+Lixnaw had at least four canals.
+The next map extract shows the junctions of three of them.
 One comes down from the north (ie from the top of the map), turns briefly west and then south(ish) again; a second goes off to the south west from there and a third heads for the middle of the bottom edge of the map.
 All three of those are marked with the word “canal” on the 6″ Ordnance Survey map.

 The northernmost canal, the one at the top of the previous map, is the furthest downstream.
 It cuts off the winding “Old Course of River”.